ycpcs/cs365-spring2017/lectures/lecture02.md

 -   An Infiniband switch can allow about 40 nodes to be connected directly, allowing full bandwidth and minimum latency.
 Internally, the switch uses *cut-through routing* to ensure that outgoing data is transmitted with minimum delay (as soon as recipient address is decoded), and a crossbar architecture to allow full N-to-N simultaneous communication.

 A high-performance network will be substantially more expensive.
 (An Infiniband switch can cost $40,000!)

+> *Update, Jan 2016* &mdash; This no longer appears to be true: Infiniband switches now appear to be available in the low hundreds/thousands of dollars.